CSIIP Webcast Series

 The Virginia Space Grant Consortium (VSGC), in collaboration with the Institute for Advanced Learning and Research (IALR), has created a series of webcasts.

 Participants are encouraged to complete a brief survey.
-Participants who complete the survey will be included in a drawing to win one $50 Amazon gift cards to be awarded in December of each year.
+Participants who complete the survey will be included in a drawing to win one $50 Amazon gift card to be awarded in December of each year.

 CSIIP Webcast Series: